Berner Law Office, PLLC

 South Sound Business Journal’s 2020 40 Under 40

-He has extensive litigation experience representing developers, owners, contractors, subcontractors, design professionals, and community associations, as well as individuals and entities in a variety of litigation and transactional matters.
+Daniel has experience representing developers, owners, contractors, subcontractors, design professionals, and community associations, as well as individuals and entities in a variety of litigation and transactional matters.
 Honored in 2020 as one of the South Sound Business Journal’s 40 Under 40, Daniel has achieved successful results for clients in jury and bench trials, arbitration, mediation, motion practice, and negotiations.

 “Daniel is very good at gathering all the information involved, provides guidance, gives realistic views on expectations, and has great follow through.
 I have full confidence to use him again when needed.”